hashicorp/terraform-website/content/source/docs/enterprise/install/installer.html.md

 #### TLS Ciphersuites

-Terraform Enterprise defines a set of supported ciphersuites by default but, if necessary, a custom ciphersuite string may be defined:
+Terraform Enterprise uses a standard set of ciphersuites by default.
+If necessary, a custom ciphersuite can be provided:

 ![Terraform Enterprise TLS Ciphersuite User Interface](./assets/tls-ciphers.png)